For complete information about minoring, see the online catalog.

 SOAN 266 Social Change in Latin America

-Participation in one of the following Lewis & Clark overseas study programs from which a maximum of 4 semester credits may be applied to the minor (language courses do not apply):
+- Participation in any Lewis & Clark overseas program in Latin America, from which a minimum of 3 semester credits must be applied to the minor.
+A maximum of 12 semester credits may be applied to the minor from the overseas program.
+Language courses do not apply.

-Eight additional semester credits chosen from the list of elective courses below:
+- Up to 17 semester credits chosen from the list of elective courses below (for a total of 24 credits).

 207 Pre-Columbian Art